Hyperfiniteness for group actions on trees: Prodiscrete actions

-A Borel action of a countable group $G$ on a standard Borel space is \textbf{modular} if it is (isomorphic to) the boundary action $G \car \partial T$ of a rooted action $G \car T$ on a countable tree, where an action is \textbf{rooted} if it has a fixed point (see \cite[Fact 1.1]{Kec05}).
-See \cite[Section 10.9]{Kec23} for background on modular actions.
+A Borel action of a countable group $G$ on a standard Borel space is \textbf{prodiscrete} (or \textbf{modular}) if it is the inverse limit of countable $G$-sets, or equivalently, if it is isomorphic to the boundary action $G \car \partial T$ of a rooted action $G \car T$ on a countable tree, where an action is \textbf{rooted} if it has a fixed point (see \cite[Fact 1.1]{Kec05}).
+See \cite[Section 10.8]{Kec24} for background on prodiscrete actions.

 \begin{eg} Let $G$ be a countable residually finite group.
-Then $G$ admits a free pmp modular action (see \cite[Fact 1.4]{Kec05}), meaning that there is a rooted action $G \car T$ on a countable tree and a Borel probability measure $\mu$ on $\partial T$, such that the boundary action $G \car \partial T$ is free and preserves $\mu$. \begin{itemize} \item If $G$ is non-amenable (for instance, if $G$ is a non-abelian free group), then $E_G^{\partial T}$ is not $\mu$-hyperfinite (see \cite[Proposition 2.5(ii)]{JKL02}). \item If $G$ is antitreeable, then $E_G^{\partial T}$ is not $\mu$-treeable.
-A countable group is \textbf{antitreeable} if it admits no treeable free pmp actions; see \cite[Section 10.8(2)]{Kec23} for more background.
-There are many examples of antitreeable groups, for instance, any infinite property (T) group, or any product of a non-amenable group by an infinite group. \end{itemize} \end{eg} It is known that modular actions cannot be arbitrarily complicated, since for instance, it was shown in \cite{Hjo12} that the free part of the Bernoulli shift $F_2 \car 2^{F_2}$ does not Borel reduce to the orbit equivalence relation of any modular action.
+Then $G$ admits a free pmp prodiscrete action (see \cite[Fact 1.4]{Kec05}), meaning that there is a rooted action $G \car T$ on a countable tree and a Borel probability measure $\mu$ on $\partial T$, such that the boundary action $G \car \partial T$ preserves $\mu$ and is $\mu$-almost everywhere free. \begin{itemize} \item If $G$ is non-amenable (for instance, if $G$ is a non-abelian free group), then $E_G^{\partial T}$ is not $\mu$-hyperfinite (see \cite[Proposition 2.5(ii)]{JKL02}). \item If $G$ is antitreeable, then $E_G^{\partial T}$ is not $\mu$-treeable.
+A countable group is \textbf{antitreeable} if it admits no treeable free pmp actions (see \cite[Section 10.7(2)]{Kec24}).
+There are many examples of antitreeable groups, for instance, any infinite property (T) group, or any product of a non-amenable group by an infinite group. \end{itemize} \end{eg} It is known that prodiscrete actions cannot be arbitrarily complicated, since for instance, it was shown in \cite{Hjo12} that the free part of the Bernoulli shift $F_2 \car 2^{F_2}$ does not Borel reduce to the orbit equivalence relation of any prodiscrete action (see \cite[Section 10.8]{Kec24} for more examples, where they are called ``antimodular'').
 It is not known whether this result can be extended to all boundary actions: \begin{qn} If $G \car T$ is an action of a countable group on a countable tree, is it true that the free part of the Bernoulli shift $F_2 \car 2^{F_2}$ does not Borel reduce to $E_G^{\partial T}$? \end{qn}